dcs-chalmers/rusty-benchmarking-framework/readme.md

 - `enq-deq` benchmark type sub commands:
     * `--spread` - To specify the spread for the `enq-deq` benchmark type.
     * `--thread-count` - To specify the amount of threads in the `enq-deq` benchmark type.
+- `enq-deq-pairs` benchmark type sub commands:
+    * `--thread-count` - To specify the amount of threads in the `enq-deq-pairs` benchmark type.

 ## Add your own queues
 To add your own queues to the framework, you first create a new file in `src/queues` for the source code.
 You then have to add the queue to the `src/queues.rs` file as a feature in the following way: